sebastian-software/effective-prettier-vscode/README.md

 ### Prettier Resolution

-This extension will use prettier from your project's local dependencies.
+This extension will use the tools installed in your project's local dependencies.

-To install prettier in your project run:
+To install it in your project run:

 ```
-npm install prettier @effective/prettier -D
+npm install @effective/prettier -D
 ```

 ### Plugins